Cal Poly Mustangs

 The Cal Poly Mustangs are the athletic teams representing California Polytechnic State University in San Luis Obispo, California.
-The university fields twenty-one teams and compete in NCAA Division I; they are primarily members of the Big West Conference, but the football team plays in the Big Sky Conference, the wrestling team is an associate member of the Pac-12 Conference, and the swimming and diving program competes as an affiliate member in the Mountain Pacific Sports Federation.
+The university fields twenty teams and competes in NCAA Division I; they are primarily members of the Big West Conference, but the football team plays in the Big Sky Conference, the wrestling team is an affiliate member of the Pac-12 Conference, and the indoor track & field (specific to the winter-season portion of the schedule) squads are independent.

 Nickname

 The Cal Poly official team nickname is the "Mustangs."
 The nickname was chosen in a 1925 vote by the students.
 The two finalists were "Mustangs" and "Mules" and the students chose "Mustangs."